eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/post-quantum-cryptography.md

 In practice, most users’ private keys are themselves the result of a bunch of hash calculations using [BIP-32](https://github.com/bitcoin/bips/blob/b3701faef2bdb98a0d7ace4eedbeefa2da4c89ed/bip-0032.mediawiki), which generates each address through a series of hashes starting from a master seed phrase.
 This makes revealing the private key even more computationally expensive.

-Eth Research has an [ongoing proposal](https://ethresear.ch/t/how-to-hard-fork-to-save-most-users-funds-in-a-quantum-emergency/18901) for a hard-fork in the event of a post-quantum emergency, the key actions being:
+EthResearch has an [ongoing proposal](https://ethresear.ch/t/how-to-hard-fork-to-save-most-users-funds-in-a-quantum-emergency/18901) for a hard-fork in the event of a post-quantum emergency, the key actions being:

 1. Revert all blocks after the first block where it’s clear that large-scale theft is happening
 2. Traditional EOA-based transactions are disabled